 - Enterprise Value (YYY) = 18.5 x 60 = $ 1109.9 million.

 - Equity Value (2017E) = Enterprise Value – Debt (2017E) + Cash (2017E)

 - Equity Value (YYY) = 1109.9 – 175 + 75 = $1009.9 million

 - Fair Price x Number of Shares = $1009.9 million

 - Fair Price = 1009.9 /100 = $10.09

 Why EV to EBITDA is better than PE ratio?

-EV to EBITDA is better in many ways that PE ratio.
+EV to EBITDA is better in many ways that the PE ratio.

-#1 – PE ratios can be gamed by Accounting, however, Gaming of EV to EBITDA is difficult!
+#1 – PE ratios can be gamed by Accounting; however, Gaming of EV to EBITDA is problematic!